mammothbane/lateinit/README.md

 ## Features
 `#[no_std]` is supported.

-By default, `init` asserts that it hasn't been called before, and there are `debug_assert`s in the `Deref` and `AsRef` implementations to catch potential errors while testing.
-If for some reason you want to turn these safety measures off, you can enable the `unchecked` feature flag and they will be compiled out.
+There are `debug_assert`s in trait implementations (most relevantly in `Deref`) to catch errors while testing.
+If you have performance concerns, you can turn off the `debug_assert`s with the `debug_unchecked` feature flag.